-3. Set Up Well Defined Processes and Set Expectations: Remote employees with thrive with the support of defined business processes and clear expectations.
+Remote employees thrive with the support of defined business processes and clear expectations.
 This means less room for expensive mistakes and misinterpretations.
-Help remote employees understand how their team’s function, connect them with the individuals on their teams and plug them into vital team communications so that they can be productive and comfortable with their role as quickly as possible.
+Help remote employees understand how their team functions, connect them with the individuals on their teams, and plug them into vital team communications so that they can be productive and comfortable with their roles as quickly as possible.

-4. Communicate Well: The problems of remote communication can be remedied with clear communication.
+The problems of remote communication can be remedied with clear communication.
 For example, you want to remain in contact with remote employees as much as possible, both to monitor their progress and to resolve their concerns.
-Email, instant messaging, conferencing and project management tools remain excellent tools for keeping in touch, but you can also use Skype and similar services to replicate in-person meetings as much as possible.
-Relationship building is a key benefit of in-person meetings, so you want to strive to offer as much relationship building opportunities as possible!
+Email, instant messaging, conferencing, and project management tools remain excellent tools for keeping in touch, but you can also use Skype and similar services to replicate in-person meetings as much as possible.
+Relationship building is a key benefit of in-person meetings, so you want to strive to offer as many relationship-building opportunities as possible.